 Furthermore, the MSP must often justify staffing expenditures so cost estimates must be accurate, transparent, reliable, and need to account for risk and uncertainty in the operational environment.

-For example: Say two customers each have similar data centers and number of users supported, but customer A requires round the clock support and has more business critical applications being supported.
+For example: Say two customers each have similar data centers and number of users supported, but customer A requires round the clock support and has more business-critical applications being supported.
 As a result, customer A will need staff available around the clock and potentially more specialized application support.
-The ability to compute effort for different scenarios must take into account such differentiators.
+The ability to compute effort for different scenarios must consider such differentiators.

 Estimating software like SEER for IT (SEER-IT) from Galorath Incorporated provides resource and cost estimates for running managed IT services.

 The SEER–IT estimate includes: